corincorin90/CV/README.md

 ## Sophie Mann

-Problem-solver - climber, coder, collaborator.
+Coder | Climber | Collaborator

-Student of Makers Academy with experience in data management and a background in physics, looking to build a career in software development in a challenging and stimulating environment.
+Student of Makers Academy with experience in data management and a background in physics, looking to build a career in software development, wanting to work in a challenging envrionment with interesting and driven people.

 <!--
 ## Skills